Brookluo/Brookluo/README.md

 #  :wave: Hello there, welcome!

-I'm Yufeng, an astro/CS students.
+I'm Yufeng, an Astro/CS student.
 You can also call me Brook.:grin:
+Currently looking for a PhD position, please feel free to contact me for my CV and/or statement if you are interested!